Napoleon's Last Battles: Publication history

 In 1975, SPI published the "quadrigame" Blue and Gray, packaging four different battles and one set of rules into the same box.
 The concept proved popular.
 Napoleon's Last Battles, another quadrigame, was published the following year.
 It was designed by Kevin Zucker and Jay Nelson, with cartography and graphic design by Redmond A. Simonsen, and proved to be one of SPI's most popular quadrigames, reaching No. 5 on SPI's Top Ten Bestseller List the month it was released.
-Each of the four games was also released as an individual "folio game", packaged in a cardstock double LP-sized folder.
+Each of the four games was also released as an individual "folio game", packaged in a cardstock double folder.

 In 1979, French and Flemish versions of Napoleon's Last Battles were developed by the Belgian company EDI-AR.
 Simulacrum noted in 2004 that "This [translation] has been a perfect wargame start for a generation of French [and Belgian] players and it's still sought after by collector gamers.

 After TSR took over SPI in 1982, they attempted to get a quick return on their money by publishing several SPI games that had been close to publication such as Battle Over Britain; they also re-published several popular SPI titles such as Napoleon's Last Battles in new packaging, but with the same rules and components.

 In the 1990s, Decision Games acquired the rights to the game and republished it with revised and streamlined rules and new components, including two maps rather than four.